don1138/OpenColorIO-Configs-slimmed/README.md

 ***

-This is **NOT** intended for prefessional use, but for hobbyists who want a convenient way to try out ACES.
+This is **NOT** intended for professional use, but for hobbyists who want a convenient way to try out ACES.

 ***